The genocide of the Armenians

 Passport of Hagop Handjian marked 'Return prohibited' issued by the new Turkish Republic, 'on behalf of the government of the Grand National Assembly of Turkey, on 19 July 1924'. © Coll.
 Armenian Heritage Center, Valencia.

-With the creation of the Republic of Turkey in 1923, the evidence of the extermination program administered during the trials by Turkish courts, after the war, of the main officials responsible for the Armenian genocide, and sentenced to death in absentia (1919-1920). trial of Constantinople is erased, and the survivors return to their homes again driven out.
+With the creation of the Republic of Turkey in 1923, the evidence of the extermination program administered during the trials by Turkish courts, after the war, of the main perpetrators of the Armenian genocide, and sentenced to death in absentia (1919-1920). trial of Constantinople is erased, and the survivors return to their homes again driven out.

 ERASE FROM HISTORY

-The emergence in 1948 of the word "genocide" as an offence under international criminal law inspired the claims of Armenians, both in the diaspora and in the Soviet Union.
+The emergence in 1948 of the word "genocide" as an offence under international criminal law, inspires the claims of Armenians, both in the diaspora and in the Soviet Union.

 To any recognition of genocide by a state, a parliament, a city, the Turkish government responds with diplomatic, economic (and legal measures against its citizens).